 Her current projects include working on portrait commissions and exploring her new home through her paintings.

 Studio artist Pamela Hagy is from Bristol, Virginia.
-She has been teaching children’s art classes at the William King Museum since 2004.
+She has been teaching children’s art classes at the William King Museum of Art since 2004.
 Pam also teaches art at Blountville Elementary School in Sullivan County, TN.

 She is a graduate of Virginia Intermont College with a B.A. in Art Education and a B.F.A. with an emphasis in painting.
 While at VI, she studied painting with artist and professor Tedd Blevins, attending a watercolor workshop in England with him and his wife Carole Farris Blevins.
 In 2004, Pam was awarded a scholarship to study Italian art by the Berger Foundation in Florence and Rome.
 She has also attended the Tennessee Arts Academy at Belmont University.
 She enjoys participating in the Virginia Highlands Juried Fine Art Show every year and is currently inspired to paint oil portraits.